Contact Joanne Scofield at email@example.com

 Click on the Link, “Senior Resources” for helpful tips and articles to help seniors stay healthy, secure, and happy in this exciting era of their lives.

-CLICK ON LINK BELOW for help with paying bills
+CLICK HERE for help with paying bills

 “Mesothelioma + Asbestos Awareness Center maintains an educative site for patients and caregivers affected by mesothelioma.
 From signs, symptoms, and cause, to treatment, care, and community support, we’re here to assist you at any stage in your cancer.”